Nervous System 101 & Regulation Tools for Trauma Survivors

 HOW TO REGULATE YOURSELF & COME OUT OF SURVIVAL MODE

-As a team of somatic practitioners, we teach clients tools they can use to come out of survival mode.
+We teach clients tools they can use to come out of survival mode.
 Here are a few techniques you can try.
 Download our free nervous system guide for examples and instructions for how to do these exercises.

 • Vooing